monocle-h2020/MONDA/README.md

 Water Insight (Semhar-Ghe@github, waterthing@github).

 ## Submodule Information
-The package contains access, qc and analysis tools for different types of sensors that are all used for water quality measurement.
-Details of these are provided below.
+The package contains access, quality control and visualisation tools for a number of sensor systems, for which details are provided below.

 ### WISP (station)
 The WISPstation is a fixed position optical instrument used for measuring water-leaving reflectance.
-It records radiance and irradiance with an extended wavelength range of 350nm to 1100nm in two carefully chosen viewing directions, which enables continuous and autonomous high-quality measurements for water quality monitoring and satellite validation.
+It records radiance and irradiance with an extended wavelength range of 350nm to 1100nm in two viewing directions, which enables continuous and autonomous high-quality measurements for water quality monitoring and satellite validation.
 The reflectance observations are used to validate satellite measurements of water-leaving reflectance.
-In addition to the reflectance it determines the concentrations of the most important bio-physical water quality parameters such as chlorophyll, cyanobacterial pigment, turbidity and suspended matter.
-The WISPstation sends the measurements automatically over 3G/4G/5G to our cloud database “WISPcloud”, which makes the results available via an API.
-Measurement frequency is by default is 15min interval ,but it can easily be adjusted to suit the user’s requirements.
+Concentrations of the most important bio-physical water quality parameters such as chlorophyll-a, cyanobacterial pigment, turbidity and suspended matter, are derived from the reflectance measurement.
+The WISPstation sends the measurements automatically over 3G/4G/5G to the “WISPcloud” cloud database which makes the results available via an API.
+Measurement frequency is by default a 15 min interval but be adjusted to suit user requirements.

 ### About WISPcloud
 WISPcloud is a scalable Postgres database that autonomously receives, stores, performs quality control and applies water quality algorithms to all WISPstation measurements.
 It has an advanced API to serve data requests directly to customers.
 A separate online documentation can be found here.